 Please be advised that the requirements for this post such as desired areas of knowledge and expertise have been revised, as well as the salary.

-Salary: £35,000 to £45,000 pa depending on experience
+Salary: £35,000 to £45,000 pa depending on experience.

-Location: Nottingham City Centre
+Location: Nottingham City Centre.

 Type: Initially a 3-year contract with the potential for permanency.

-We are looking for a system developer to fill a new role for the NBN Trust.
+We are looking for a systems developer to fill a new role for the NBN Trust.
 The developer’s role is to take the lead in the design, development, testing, implementation and ongoing support and maintenance of the NBN’s data sharing infrastructure the NBN Atlas.